 Don’t want to worry about which hotel to pick, or booking, or transportation, or anything at all?
 Then our lodge-based tour through Wildland International is exactly what you need to learn all about Torres del Paine National Park from the comfort of a beautiful room and delicious meals.

-The staple activity that the majority of adventurers undertake in Torres del Paine is multi-day hiking trips and with that comes camping.
+The staple type of trip that the majority of adventurers undertake in Torres del Paine is a multi-day hiking and camping trip.
 The national park has many campsites scattered around the entire massif to facilitate a plethora of different hiking opportunities; the most iconic hiking trips are the ‘W’ and ‘O’ treks.
 These treks are discussed below.

 These campsites are generally fairly well maintained, feature basic bathrooms, and often include a shelter to prepare food.
 The most crucial item for you to remember, however, is that as hiking is incredibly popular, you must book your campsites well ahead of time – months ahead of time for the summer season!
 But, there’s a trick to that endeavor.
 There are three different companies, with three different booking websites, that run the campsites around Torres del Paine.

 But don’t panic!
 The booking process is still manageable with just a little bit of know how, and here’s how to know: